Master of Science in Environment and Natural Resources

 Registration deadline: 30 April - apply here ...»

-Within your MRU you choose a research unit of the Institute of Natural Research Sciences or our partner organisations in which you complete your Master Studio (Project Work 1 and 2 as well as Master Thesis).
+Within your MRU you choose a research unit of the Institute of Natural Resource Sciences or our partner organisations in which you complete your Master Studio (Project Work 1 and 2 as well as Master's thesis).
 This integration into a research unit, which makes up half of your studies, will enable you an individual specialization and gives you in-depth insights into research and development work.
 This enables you to build up a professional network with our partners from industry and research during your studies.

 Would you like to make your study international?
 We offer you an attractive environment for this: Whether you are attending an exchange semester at a partner university or completing a double degree with a fourth semester in Slovenia - we will be happy to advise you and provide you with unique experiences.

 Are you an incoming Student?
 Would you like to spend a semester in our Master's programme?
 Check out our brochure and get in touch with us.